wrench-project/wrench/doc/wrench_101.md

       sanity checks the simulation setup and then launches and simulators all services, until all WMS services have exited (after they have completed or failed to complete workflows).

--# **Process simulation output** -- The `wrench::Simulation` class has an `output` field that is a collection of time-stamped traces of simulation events.
+-# **Process simulation output** -- The `wrench::Simulation` class has an `getOutput()` method that returns an object that is a collection of time-stamped traces of simulation events.
 These traces can be processed/analyzed at will.

 <!-- The above steps are depicted in the figure below: